How Much Does It Cost to Install or Replace Tile?

 Labor Cost to Install Tile

 While most installers charge per square foot, some charge by the hour.
-Depending on the project's size and complexity, you can expect to pay $30 to $120 per hour.
+Depending on the project's size and complexity, you can expect to pay about $60 to $95 (CAD 80 to CAD 125) per hour.

-Request a written estimate from a reputable tile installation contractor to gauge the cost to complete the project.
+Request a written estimate from a reputable tile installation contractor to gauge the cost of completing the project.

 Average Tile Installation Costs by Project

 Tile installation cost depends on whether you're installing backsplash, countertop, floor or bathroom tiles.
-If you’re retiling, add $400 to $500 for the removal and disposal of old tiles.
-Unglazed tile requires sealant, which can add $100 to $200 to the cost.
+If you’re retiling, add about $560 to $1,140 (CAD 730 to CAD 1,500) for the removal and disposal of old tiles.
+Unglazed tile requires sealant, which can add $100 to $500 (CAD 130 to CAD 650) to the cost, according to Fixr.

 These are some of the most commonly tiled areas:

-Shower tiles can cost anywhere from 50 cents to $85 per square foot depending on the tiles selected.
-Including the cost of other materials and labor, you can expect the project to cost somewhere in the range of $650 to $9,100.
+Shower tiles can cost anywhere from $8 to $40 (CAD 10 to CAD 50) per square foot, depending on the tiles selected.
+Including the cost of other materials and labor, you can expect the project to cost somewhere in the range of $800 to $10,000 (CAD 1,000 to CAD 13,000).

 Cost for bathroom tiles varies based on square footage, the number of walls and the material you plan on using.
-Most homeowners pay an average of $7 to $25 per square foot.
+Most homeowners pay an average of $7 to $25 (CAD 9 to CAD 32) per square foot.

 Tiling a bathroom floor differs from tiling walls because working around sinks, toilets and other fixtures can make it a complicated job.
-Most homeowners pay an average of $300 to $600 to tile the floors of a standard bathroom.
+Most homeowners pay an average of $300 to $600 (CAD 390 to CAD 780) to tile the floors of a standard bathroom.

-Installing a kitchen backsplash typically costs around $23 to $35 per square foot.
+Installing a kitchen backsplash typically costs around $23 to $35 (CAD 30 to CAD 45) per square foot.
 Some prefer glass tiles as a kitchen backsplash because they’re easy to clean and tile patterns come pre-assembled.
-Glass tile installation will cost $20 to $30 per square foot.
+Glass tile installation will cost around $32 (CAD 41) per square foot.

-The installation cost depends on the material you choose to use for the backsplash, with most homeowners paying about $900 to $2,500.
+The installation cost depends on the material you choose to use for the backsplash, with most homeowners paying about $600 to $1,200 (CAD 780 to CAD 1,600).

 Tile Replacement and Removal Costs

 Before replacing tiles, a professional contractor will remove the existing tile first.
-Removal of existing tiles costs $3 to $5 per square foot for materials and $5 to $8 per square foot for labor.
-The cement backer board underneath the tile costs $6 to $10 per square foot to replace.
+Removal of existing tiles costs around $3 per square foot (CAD 4).
+The cement backer board underneath the tile costs roughly $6 (CAD 8) per square foot to replace.

 More Related Articles: